betenner/D2R-Offline/readme.md

 ## Download Game Files

-Download this project: https://github.com/barncastle/Battle.Net-Installer/releases/tag/v1.3 Then use as `BNetInstaller.exe --prod osib --lang enus --dir "C:\D2R"`
+Download this project: https://github.com/barncastle/Battle.Net-Installer/releases/tag/v1.3 Then use as `BNetInstaller.exe --prod osib --uid osi_beta --lang enus --dir "C:\D2R"`

 ## Notices
 This repository is for educational purposes only.